tldr-pages/tldr/pages/common/lsd.md

 `lsd -la`

-- Long format list with size displayed using human-readable units (KiB, MiB, GiB):
+- List all files and directories in long format with size displayed using human-readable units (KiB, MiB, GiB):

 `lsd -lh`